 Have you wondered how do you make a coffee table look new?
 Or maybe how to paint an old coffee table?
 I’m going to share how I did my coffee table makeover with a $5 garage sale table.

 This post is in collaboration with Behr, Total Boat, Wagner, and Plaid.
 All thoughts and opinions are my own.
-A big thanks to Behr for providing me with the tray and Behr Premium Interior Semi-Gloss Cabinet & Trim Enamel, Total Boat for the Table Top Epoxy, Wagner for providing me the Heat Gun, Paint Sprayer, and Plaid for the Folk Art Acrylic Paint
+A big thanks to Behr for providing me with the Behr Premium Interior Semi-Gloss Cabinet & Trim Enamel, Total Boat for the Table Top Epoxy, Wagner for providing me the Heat Gun, Paint Sprayer, and Plaid for the Folk Art Acrylic Paint

 Here is as picture of the original table that I found for $5 at a garage sale.